Tuesday, September 1, 2009

 Right at the top of the hotel, D'Sens's full-length glass windows provide breathtaking views of the city.

-Michelin-star twin chefs Jacques and Laurent Pourcel have created a menu that is modern French inspired by the Mediterranean influences of their restaurant at Montpellier in the south of France.
-Specialty ingredients are imported to provide an exceptional dining experience.
-Each item on the menu is paired with a recommended wine.
 Start with Brittany blue lobster terrine, served with mango and baby vegetables, smoked duck breast, snow peas and vanilla-flavoured olive oil.
 Duck liver ravioli is a speciality that lives up to its reputation.
 For a main course, duo of pan-fried beef fillet and braised short ribs in red wine with black truffle mousse is strongly recommended.
 Not to be missed are some divine desserts.

 D'sens Restaurant Bangkok